 By Steve & Tamami Laser

 When the 2020 Toyota GR Supra made its official debut at the Detroit Auto Show one year ago, it paid homage to the first four Supra generations with an inline 6-cylinder engine driving the rear wheels.
-Let’s quickly recap the launch, then fast forward to what’s new for the 2021 model year.
+Let’s look at what’s new for the 2021 model year.

 2021 GR Supra Lineup